Golden Gate Hotel and Casino: Later years (1974 – present)

 In 1974, the entire property was renamed as the Golden Gate Hotel and Casino.
 Abe Miller and his sister had died by 1985, and his sister willed her small ownership of the property to nuns at The Convent of the Good Shepherd of Las Vegas.
 Ghelfi's family purchased the property from the partnership in 1990, and removed the metal-screen façade that had earlier been applied to the structure.
 The Golden Gate's 90th anniversary was marked by numerous celebrations in late May 1996, including Las Vegas mayor Jan Laverty Jones proclaiming it to be "Las Vegas' Most Historic Hotel."

 The 106-room, four-story hotel was renovated in 2005.
-By that time, the property was managed by Mark Brandenburg, Ghelfi's son.
+By that time, the property was managed by Ghelfi's step-son, Mark Brandenburg.
 Brandenburg later became the owner.
 In March 2008, Brandenberg sold a 50% interest in the property to Desert Rock Enterprises, the investment company of Derek and Greg Stevens, who also owned the Las Vegas 51s baseball team and a 19% stake in the Riviera casino.
 With new money infused by the Stevens, the Golden Gate undertook casino upgrades and hotel room renovations.
 The following year, the Stevens raised their stake to 60%, and Derek took over as CEO, with Brandenburg as president.

 In 2010, a Du-par's restaurant opened inside the Golden Gate, replacing the Bay City Diner.
 Du-par's operated as a leased tenant of the Golden Gate.